Best Practices for Protecting Against Cloud Ransomware

 While most organizations want to prevent all attacks first, Microsoft Azure explains that ransomware incidents are highly likely to lead to a worst-case scenario, so it’s critical to assume a breach and focus on reliably mitigating the damage it can cause.
 This is a key principle of Zero Trust Security, which Google Cloud highly recommends.

 Prepare for the worst.
 Limit the resources attackers can access by establishing frameworks that contain and prevent their reach.
-Lastly, block attackers from entering your cloud environment by strengthening security controls and using the latest
+Lastly, block attackers from entering your cloud environment by strengthening security controls and using the latest intrusion detection and prevention systems.

 One of the biggest challenges organizations face regarding cloud security is figuring out what they’re responsible for and what they’re not.
-Amazon Web Services (AWS) addresses this through its Shared Responsibility Model.
+Amazon Web Services addresses this through its Shared Responsibility Model.
 The model clearly defines what AWS (the cloud provider) and the customer (your organization) are responsible for regarding security and compliance.

 As a rule of thumb, AWS takes care of the security of the cloud, while the clients take care of the security in the cloud: